OIDC client (using the token exchange mechanism)

 - Add department and

-claims to the output token. - Rename
+manager_idclaims to the output token. - Rename

-Token Exchange example calls and responses
+Token exchange example calls and responses

 Scope reduction for downstream services